Best property management accounting software for growing PM firms

 Yardi supports multi-entity structures, fund accounting, and consolidated reporting across large portfolios.
 Trust accounting is built in with state-specific compliance configurations.
 The platform integrates with most banking systems and payment processors, and its reporting engine can produce virtually any financial statement a property owner or investor might require.

-The tradeoff is cost and complexity.
+The trade-off is cost and complexity.
 Yardi Voyager is built for firms managing thousands of units or complex commercial portfolios.
 Implementation takes months, licensing costs are significantly higher than those of other options, and the system requires dedicated staff or outside consultants to be managed effectively.
 For a growing residential PM firm with 100 to 500 doors, Yardi is often more platform than necessary.

+Buildium handles general ledger management, bank reconciliations, owner statements, 1099 processing, and separate security deposit tracking with automated reconciliation.
+Its ceiling is the same as AppFolio's: firms that need advanced accounting customization or deep external integrations tend to outgrow the built-in module.
 Buildium targets residential property managers in the 50- to 5,000-unit range with integrated accounting that balances functionality and ease of use.
 The platform handles general ledger management, bank reconciliations, owner statements, and 1099 processing within the same system used for leasing and maintenance.

 Trust accounting in Buildium supports separate security deposit tracking with automated reconciliation.
 The owner portal allows property owners to access their financial statements directly, reducing the volume of ad hoc reporting requests your team handles each month.